 The building suffered a direct hit by a World War II bomb on 14 October 1940.
 It entered 55 Broadway on the ninth floor and fell through several floors before exploding on the fifth floor, damaging a significant amount of the west wing.
 Fortunately no one was hurt, but tragically 68 people were killed while sheltering in Balham tube station that same night.
 The building was repaired in the 1950s, with the missing Portland Stone reinstated in 1963.
 The building was refurbished in the 1980s and a new shopping mall replacing some of the TfL offices.
 Since my tour, it’s been announced that TFL have sold off the building to Integrity International Group for “over £120 million”.

 - 55 Broadway, St James, SW1H 0BD.
 Nearest station: St James’s Park.
 Prior to the sale of 55 Broadway, the London Transport Museum offered occasional Hidden London tours of the building, although the recent sale is likely to impact that in future.
 Check the LTM website for details.

 For more London history posts, click here.

-Posted on 17 Oct 2019, in Architecture, History, London, Tourist Attractions and tagged Architecture, Art deco, Hidden London, London Transport, London Transport Museum.
+Posted on 17 Oct 2019, in Architecture, History, London, Tourist Attractions and tagged 1920s, Art deco, Hidden London, London Transport, London Transport Museum, Westminster.
 Bookmark the permalink.
 1 Comment.